National Emergency Management Agency (New Zealand): First Minister of Civil Defence

+Transfer to Department of Prime Minister and Cabinet

-The Ministry of Civil Defence & Emergency Management remained a business unit of the Department of Internal Affairs until 1 April 2014, when it was transferred to the Department of Prime Minister and Cabinet.
+The Ministry of Civil Defence & Emergency Management remained a business unit of the Department of Internal Affairs until 1 April 2014, when it was transferred to the Department of the Prime Minister and Cabinet (DPMC).
 This was intended to reflect DMPC's role as the government's lead agency in national security planning.

 Beginning 1 December 2019, the Ministry's name was changed to the National Emergency Management Agency (NEMA).
 Its structure was also changed, with it becoming a departmental agency and the appointment of NEMA's first interim chief executive (rather than reporting through to the chief executive of DPMC).
 A departmental agency is an operationally autonomous agency with its own chief executive, hosted by a department of the New Zealand public service.

+Transfer Back to Department of Internal Affairs

+On 25 September 2025, NEMA was transferred back to the Department of Internal Affairs.

+Inquiry following North Island severe weather events

+In 2024, the Government released the findings of an inquiry into the performance of New Zealand's emergency management system.
+The inquiry focussed on the response to three severe weather events in the North Island in early 2023: Cyclone Hale (8 to 12 January), Auckland Anniversary floods (26 January to 3 February), and Cyclone Gabrielle (12 to 16 February).
+The three severe weather events caused 15 fatalities, and the estimated cost of damage was in the range $9 –14.5 billion.
+The inquiry report concluded that:

+The National Emergency Management Agency conducted its own internal review and concluded that it lacked sufficient well-trained personnel and leadership to deal with the severe weather events.
+It also found that the facilities used by the National Crisis Management Centre and the National Co-ordination Centre were not fit for purpose and that technology used by these centres was not reliable.

 Activities

 The Agency administers the Civil Defence Emergency Management Act 2002 and: